cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 This, will tell the operator that the cluster is running inside a Google Kubernetes Engine meaning that no credentials are needed to upload the files.

-However this will require proper [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) configuration and a specifica `annotation` in the cluster's service account.
+However this will require proper [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) configuration and a specific `annotation` in the cluster's service account.

 Using the `inheritedMetadata` configuration, the metadatas are propagated to **all** the resources created by the operator for a given cluster.